k2view-academy/K2View-Academy/articles/15_web_services/16_rest_api_additions.md

 ## Authentication

-A RESTful API should be stateless whereby the request authentication does not depend on cookies or sessions and each request arrives with authentication credentials.
+A RESTful API should be stateless, whereby the request's authentication does not depend on cookies or sessions and each request arrives with authentication credentials.

-By always using SSL, authentication credentials can be simplified to a randomly-generated access token that is delivered in the **Username** field of the HTTP Basic Auth.
-The great thing about this is that it's completely browser explorable - the browser will just pop up a prompt asking for credentials, if it receives a 401 Unauthorized status code from the server.
+By always using SSL, authentication credentials can be simplified to a randomly-generated access token that is delivered in the **Username** field of the HTTP Basic Auth which is fully browser-explorable.
+If the browsers receives a **401 Unauthorized** status code from the server, it displays a prompt asking for credentials.
+A
 Token can be provided as a part of the URL, as a parameter, or on the header request.

 To invoke a Web Service call, do the following: